MA in International Affairs

-The Master’s in International Affairs supports the Lebanese American University’s core mission, vision and values by:
+The MA in International Affairs supports the Lebanese American University’s core mission, vision and values by:

 - Educating students who are capable of analyzing, critiquing and learning about international theory and practice;

 - Enabling students to play a professional, constructive and leadership role at the national, regional and international level;

 - Assisting students to acquire the skills needed to work in with people from different backgrounds and nationalities;

 - Giving students strong analytical, writing and oral skills;

 - Encouraging students to serve their community and the world with the goal of making the world a better place.

 Program Mission Statement